Book your safari trip here:

 The big 5

-Lake Nakuru National park is home to a variety of wildlife consisting of animals and birds.
+This lake is home to a variety of wildlife consisting of animals and birds.
 It’s a wonderful place to what the big fives: the lion, buffalo, rhino, elephant and the leopard.
 In fact, the rhino population is quite huge with both the white and black rhino; making it a good place to catch a glimpse of this endangered species up-close.
-In addition, rhino conservation is a major priority in this park.
+In addition, rhino conservation is a major priority in this park which you should never miss to plan for when arranging your safari trip to this park.

 Lake Nakuru is also a home to a number of various prides of lions who spend their time strolling in the park freely.
 It is common saying by tourist guides that catching a glimpse of the lions is not a hard task at L. Nakuru NP because the population is large enough.